MortgageMonthly PaymentAffordabilityRefinance Break-EvenPMI RemovalClosing CostsAmortization

 Maximum home price

-Based on 36% total DTI guideline
+Based on 36% DTI guideline

 Max Monthly Payment